 As the study period for many students draws to a close and the semester break on the horizon, you might instead be considering a compressed course between semesters.
-Now in particular is the perfect time to look at enrolling in Winter Term study, with classes starting from 26 June this year, but you could also be eyeing a class during the summer break or even an international study program.
+Now in particular is the perfect time to look at enrolling in Summer Term study, but you could also be eyeing an international study program.
 The details and options for compressed study can be found in part one of our short course series, but whatever your situation there’s bound to be something to suit your needs.

 While it might seem obvious that preparation is involved in study, it’s important to keep in mind that ‘compressed’ does not mean ‘less’.
 A short course lets you work through a semester’s worth of content in as little as three weeks, but this also brings your academic responsibilities closer together.